Prep talk: Canisius gains momentum to beat St. Joseph's 39-22, Amherst's Caleb Nicholas plays big against Kenmore East

 - Kenmore West beat Hamburg 27-20 and outscored the Bulldogs 14-6 in the fourth quarter.
 Blue Devils QB Danny Klein went 15-of-25 passing for 311 yards and three touchdowns.
 Jermaine Atkins was a frequent recipient of his passes with nine receptions for 238 yards and two touchdowns.

 - Salamanca's Jesse Stahlman rushed for 145 yards on 20 carries and three touchdowns leading the team to a 40-30 win over Fredonia.
+Maddox Isaac had 10 carries for 78 yards and two touchdowns for the Warriors.
+Both teams are 3-1.

+- Cheektowaga's Camren Waburton had 25 carries, 323 rushing yards, and five touchdowns against East Aurora/Holland in the team's 36-22 win Friday.
+He became the first player this season to eclipse 1,000 rushing yards and is inching towards multiple school records.

-Maddox Isaac had 10 carries for 78 yards and two touchdowns.
-Noah Skinner had eight carries for 162 yards and for touchdowns for the Mustangs.
+- Medina won 55-0 against Tonawanda to move to 4-0.
+Noah Skinner had eight carries for 162 yards and four touchdowns for the Mustangs.

 - Springville QB Gabe Murphy set the school record for longest rushing touchdown with a 98-yard run against Chautauqua Lake/Westfield/Brocton.